Krinkle/timotijhof.net/_posts/2020-01-09-many-dots-do-not.md

 [David Causse](https://phabricator.wikimedia.org/p/dcausse/) (Search Platform team) led the investigation ([task #236419](https://phabricator.wikimedia.org/T236419 "[CirrusSearch] Fatal RuntimeException: Cannot consume query at offset 0")).

-This RuntimeException has been added as a safeguard in the parser for incoming search queries.
-This check exists toward the end of the parsing code, and should never be reached.
+The RuntimeException comes from a safeguard, in the parser for incoming search queries.
+The guard exists toward the end of the parsing code, and should never be reached.
 It is an indication that a problem appeared previously.
-The problem was narrowed down to a failure executing the following regex
+The problem was narrowed down to a failure executing the following regex:

 ```js
 /\G(?<negated>[-!](?=[\w]))?(?<word>(?:\\\\.|[!-](?!")|[^"!\pZ\pC-])+)/u
 ```

 This regex looks complex, but it can actually be simplified to:

 ```js
 /(?:ab|c)+/
 ```